List of Record of Lodoss War characters: Bramd

-Bramd is an ancient white dragon, and a former ally to the magic city of Kastuul.
-A direct ally with Mycen, he would be more likely to lend his aid to her than to any other ally on Lodoss.
+Bramd is an ancient white dragon and a former ally to the magic city of Kastuul, now a loyal and direct ally of Mycen.
 When Kastuul fell during the final battle of the magic city, Bramd and several other dragons were sent to distant corners of Lodoss to try and preserve the legacy of the magic city.
-Bramd himself was given the Mirror of Truth to protect, and until he was absolved of the geas spell upon himself, he did so.
+Bramd was given the Mirror of Truth to protect, and did so until he was absolved of the geas spell upon himself.

 A decade or more before the events of Record of Lodoss War, Bramd's geas spell was lifted by Neese, a priestess of Marfa.
 After Neese removed the curse from Bramd, Bramd granted her the staff he was entrusted to protect.
-In order to keep the staff protected, Neese sent the staff away to the city of Valis to remain within the halls of the temple of Falis.
+In order to keep the staff protected, Neese sent it away to the city of Valis to remain within the halls of the temple of Falis.

-In his search for the Scepter of Domination, Ashram slew Bramd while he was still in hibernation, but finding no treasure with the dragon, he went to Tarbin, the location of the high temple of Marfa, where he found out that Bramd's artifact was not what he was looking for.
+In his search for the Scepter of Domination, Ashram slew Bramd while he was still in hibernation.
+However, finding no treasure with the dragon, he went to Tarbin, the location of the high temple of Marfa, where he learned that Bramd's artifact was not what he was looking for.

 Mycen

-A golden dragon, one of the five ancient dragons that had one of the governor's treasures.
+A golden dragon and one of the five ancient dragons that had one of the governor's treasures.
 She resides in Moss, guarded by a fortress of dragon riders.
-Mycen's treasure is the Staff of Life, which could heal any wound and even resurrect the dead.
+Mycen's treasure is the Staff of Life, which could heal any wound and resurrect the dead.

 Narse

-A black dragon, one of the five ancient dragons that had one of the governor's treasures.
-Narse resides underneath Marmo itself, where he sleeps awaiting the proper day to awaken.
-Narse protects the Ferronierre of Knowledge, but it still lays unclaimed and unfound under Marmo.
-Narse is the dragon counterpart of Kardis.
+A black dragon and one of the five ancient dragons that had one of the governor's treasures, being the dragon counterpart of Kardis.
+Narse resides underneath Marmo, where he sleeps while awaiting the proper day to awaken.
+Narse protects the Ferronierre of Knowledge, which remains unclaimed and unfound.

 Shooting Star

-A red dragon, one of the five ancient dragons that had one of the governor's treasures.
+A red dragon and one of the five ancient dragons that had one of the governor's treasures.
 The most powerful of the dragons, Shooting Star protects the most powerful artifact, the Scepter of Domination.
-Shooting Star resides in Flame Dragon Mountain, not far from the city of Blade.
+Shooting Star resides in Flame Dragon Mountain, close to the city of Blade.

 Gods of Lodoss

 The seven gods listed below each form the basis for a major religion of Lodoss.
-There are other gods who are worshipped, such as Ganeed, the god of thieves, but these gods are considered minor gods.
-Some gods are named after racehorses such as Pharis, Marfa, Mairie and Phalaris.
+There are other gods who are worshipped, such as Ganeed, the god of thieves, but they are considered minor gods.
+Some gods are named after racehorses, such as Pharis, Marfa, Mairie, and Phalaris.